chainyo/StableMatching/README.md

 The goal of this project is to create a web application for a stable matching algorithm.
 We want you to be able to use the algorithm with `n` students/enterprises and with AI enhencements.

-For a better understanding of `stable matching algorithm`, please refer to our stable matching explanations (link .md)
+For a better understanding of `stable matching algorithm`, please refer to our stable matching explanations [here](./stable_marriage_problem.md).

 ## Who can use it ?